sagefy/sagefy/docs/setup.md

 ## Local Development

-These instructions assume you are using Mac OS X. To set up a staging or production server, please follow `provision.sh` instead.
+These instructions assume you are using Mac OS X. To set up a staging or production server, please follow `script/provision.sh` instead.

 1. Install tools
     1. Install [Docker for Mac](https://www.docker.com/docker-mac).